lbryio/lbry.com/content/news/52-day-in-shoes-venezuelan.md

 Unlike local currency, cryptocurrencies don't lose their value over time, they reevaluate.
 This is something that is worth working for.

-If I had 1000 VEF yesterday (in local currency, about $1 US dollar), then today it is enough to buy less products than yesterday.
+If I had 1000 VEF yesterday (in local currency, about $1 US dollar), then today it is enough to buy fewer products than yesterday.
 (It's true; prices change wildly from one week to the next.)

 But if yesterday I had 1 BTC, today I’m able to buy more stuff than yesterday.
 Magic.